In the whole history of humankind, no one has ever died from using marijuana.

 You won’t believe what people are prepared to put in cannabis — hair sprays, pesticides, glass, and detergents are just some of the substances used for lacing cannabis.

 Adulterated cannabis is usually an issue in countries where marijuana is still illegal and the best way to make sure you don’t end up with laced weed is to not buy cannabis in these countries (easier said than done).

 If cannabis is legal in your area, you don’t have to worry about accidentally purchasing laced weed.
 Just stick to dispensaries and licensed producers and you’ll be fine.

 If you are not that lucky and live in a place where weed is illegal, you need to be extra careful.

-At this point, you might be asking yourself why on earth anyone would mix this powerful and healing herb with anything else.
+At this point, you might be asking yourself why on earth anyone would mix cannabis with a harmful substance.
 Well, there are a few obvious reasons.

 Shady dealers would do anything to sell you low-quality weed for much more than it’s really worth.
 That’s why they would want to make it appear as high-quality and heavy as possible.

 Besides just masking the quality, lacing weed with other stronger drugs is a way for dealers to gradually build an addiction in customers to that other drug without them being aware of it, so they always come back for more.

 Another reason for lacing weed is no reason at all other than just getting as high as possible.